Ondine Edinburgh

 Custom Mocktail (£5)

 While there isn’t a specific mocktail menu, you can ask for mocktails and the bar staff can create a custom drink for you.
 The other half asked for something tangy, and this sweet, vibrant mocktail has been served.
-It’s more on the sugary end but a lovely drink to compliment the meal nonetheless.
+It’s more on the sugary end but a lovely fruity drink to compliment the meal nonetheless.

 For more food recommendations in Edinburgh, check out our Edinburgh Halal Food Guide and also check out our 5-Day Edinburgh Itinerary Travel Guide!